 - Upload your resume to Handshake.
 This is how employers might find you.
 This is also where you can learn more about employers that will be attending each fair.

-- All virtual MIT career fairs will run from 10am-3pm ET, but you will still need to do your research so you know what companies to prioritize.
+- All virtual MIT career fairs will run from 1pm-6pm ET.
+BE’s Career Expo is from 10am-3pm on Oct 1st, 2021.
+Despite the long hours, you will still need to do your research so you know what companies to prioritize.
+Many students have said the career fair is great, but there isn’t really an opportunity to “wander” as you might in person.
 Plan your time so you don’t miss out on an opportunity to connect with a recruiter.

 - Because most interactions will happen over chat, be sure to prepare a written pitch that is specific to the types of companies/roles you might be interested in.
 It is important to write out your pitch so you can copy/paste it from a document into your chat window.